Invictus812/Dead_Simple_Sprite_Mod/README.md

 - Since the chaingun is now an SMG, the Chaingunner has been replaced by a Machinegunner I made, who will drop the SMG on death.
 His rate of fire remains unchanged from the original, but the frame duration has been halved to make the animation match the rate of fire.
 - Imp pre-firing frames got a little hotter...
 - Barons now have green blood in supported ports and black legs to make them a little easier to differentiate at a distance from Hell Knights.
-- Cacodemons, Hell Knights, Barons, and Pain Elementals also haave blue, green, and orange blood, respectively, in supported ports.
+- Cacodemons, Hell Knights, Barons, and Pain Elementals also have blue, green, and orange blood, respectively, in supported ports.
 - Revenants now wear black armor.
 This has no in-game purpose, I just think it looks sick af.
-- New sprites for the shocktrooper and their forcefully-separated head in Legacy of Rust
+- New sprites for the shocktrooper and their forcefully-separated head in Legacy of Rust (V1.2.1 - now with full rotation frames!)
 - New gorier death animation for the Archvile (deserved).

 BRIGHTMAPS: